 The fate of the Gypsies (Roma and Sinti) during the Second World War

-Virtual Shtetl: the site of the Museum of History of Polish Jews
+Virtual Shtetl: the website of the Museum of the History of Polish Jews

-This site dedicated to the history of the Jews of Poland aims to become a forum open to all people interested in Judeo-Polish history.
+This site dedicated to the history of Polish Jews aims to become a forum open to all people interested in Judeo-Polish history.

 (site in English, Polish, German and Hebrew)